Licensed Mental Health Counselor

 Step 1: Graduate from High School or Obtain a GED (Four Years)

-Earning a high school diploma or obtaining a GED demonstrates dedication and ability to complete a program.
-Undergraduate institutions expect students to have complete this minimum requirement before admission.
+Earning a high school diploma or obtaining a GED demonstrates dedication and the ability to complete a program.
+Undergraduate institutions expect students to have completed this minimum requirement before admission.
 Students who wish to have an advantage when applying for colleges or universities should take advanced or AP courses and obtain college credit while still in high school.

-Step 2: Complete a Bachelors’ Degree (Four Years)
+Step 2: Complete a Bachelor’s Degree (four Years)

 Step 3: Obtain an Advanced Degree (Two to Eight Years)